Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Astros pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros have a 4.00 team ERA that ranks 10th among all league pitching staffs.
+- The Astros have a 3.97 team ERA that ranks eighth across all league pitching staffs.

-- In his last appearance on Saturday, the right-hander threw five innings against the Kansas City Royals, allowing two earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday against the Seattle Mariners, the righty went eight innings, giving up one earned run while surrendering three hits.

+- The 40-year-old has put up a 3.32 ERA and 8 strikeouts per nine innings across 26 games this season, while allowing a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.